 The state governments in both Uttar Pradesh (UP) and Madyha Pradesh (MP) have officially endorsed nine of The Challenge Initiative for Healthy Cities’ (TCIHC) proven approaches that are being used to successfully implement family planning activities in 20 UP cities and eight MP cities.
-This means TCIHC’s approaches will now be used in all cities throughout both states (75 total in UP and 47 total in MP).
+This means TCIHC’s approaches are now available for use in all cities throughout both states (75 total in UP and 47 total in MP).

 TCIHC works with the Government of India (GoI) in both states (and Odisha) to implement the following approaches, which were proven effective under the Urban Health Initiative in India (2009 – 2015) and have been adapted for inclusion in TCI University (TCI-U).